ono-midori/ono-midori.github.io/techs/zguide.md

 Espresso works by creating a listener thread that reads a PAIR socket and prints anything it gets.
 That PAIR socket is one end of a pipe; the other end (another PAIR) is the socket we pass to zmq_proxy().
 In practice, you'd filter interesting messages to get the essence of what you want to track (hence the name of the pattern).

-The subscriber thread subscribes to “A” and “B”, receives five messages, and then destroys its socket.
+The subscriber thread subscribes to "A" and "B", receives five messages, and then destroys its socket.
 When you run the example, the listener prints two subscription messages, five data messages, two unsubscribe messages, and then silence:

 ```
 [002] 0141